Tackk6/herosaver/README.md

 ## Limitations

-- Transcription quality depends on the song; dense, heavily distorted, or multi-kit drumming is harder and may need manual cleanup in [Moonscraper](https://github.com/FireFox2000000/Moonscraper-Chart-Editor).
+- Transcription quality depends on the song; dense, heavily distorted, or multi-kit drumming is harder and may need manual work in [Moonscraper](https://github.com/FireFox2000000/Moonscraper-Chart-Editor).
 - BPM detection can occasionally land on half/double tempo; pass `--bpm` to fix.
 - Pro-drums cymbal-vs-tom distinctions come from the model and aren't perfect.